DestinyVolt/D-D/Arcadia.md

 ***Cantrip Savant:*** When casting an artificer cantrip, you gain a +1 bonus to attack rolls and to your artificer spell save DC unless your spellcasting focus grants a higher bonus.
 As an action, you can replace an artificer cantrip you know with a different cantrip from the artificer spell list or your Breakthrough spell list.
 Once you use this feature, you can’t use it again until you finish a long rest.

-***Flash of Genius (4/LR):*** When you or a creature within 30ft of you makes an ability check or saving throw, you can give them a bonus equal to your charisma modifier.
+***Flash of Genius (4/LR):*** When you or a creature within 30ft of you makes an ability check or saving throw, you can give them a bonus equal to your Charisma modifier.

 ***Known Infusions***: You can have two infusions active at a time.\
-☆ Spellwrought Tattoo (Summon Lesser Demons) \
+☆ Spellwrought Tattoo (Find Steed) \
 ☆ Spellwrought Tattoo (Bless) \
 ☆ Spellwrought Tattoo (Warding Bond) \
 ★ Spellwrought Tattoo (Homunculus Servant, 3rd) \
 ★ Spellwrought Tattoo (Wrathful Smite) \
-★ Spellwrought Tattoo (Find Steed)
+★ Spellwrought Tattoo (Summon Lesser Demons)

 ### Racial Features
 ***Fey Ancestry.*** You have advantage on saving throws against being charmed, and magic can't put you to sleep. \